arjuaman/100_days_of_C_and_CPP_coding/README.md

 Day 98: Convert a number to hexadecimal, Count the number of consistent strings, Invert binary tree, Matrix diagonal Sum, Partition equal subset sum;<br>
 Day 99: Find pivot index, Find the middle index in array, Longest common subsequence of three sequences, Merge two binary trees, Three consecutive odds;<br>
 Day 100: Convert Binary Number in a linked list to integer, Maximum gold (0-1 knapsack), Maximum product of two elements in an array, N-ary tree preorder traversal, Subtract the produt and sum of digits of an integer, Partitioning Souvenirs (3-way partition);<br>
+Day 101: Chocolate feast, DI String Match, Long pressed name, Sort integers by the number of 1 bits, Partition array into three parts with equal sum;<br>
+Day 102: Add to array-form of integer, Cousins in binary tree, FInd all lonely numbers in the array, Greatest sum divisible by three, Maximum 69 number, Perfect number;<br>
+Day 103: Find N Unique Integers Sum up to Zero, Sort Array by Increasing Frequency;<br>